Spicewell's Kitchen Craft

-A seasonal shortbread biscuits that is simple to make and makes a quick, easy treat for all.
+Seasonal shortbread biscuits (Speculoos) that are simple to make and makes a quick, easy treat for all.
 Kids will love to bake these at Christmas.

 Cinnamon, Nutmeg, Cloves, Ginger, Cardamom, Mace, White Pepper.
 Produce of more than one country, blended in the UK.
-Produce of more than one country, blended in Devon, UK.
+Produce of more than one country, made in Devon, UK.

 Cannot guarantee free of other allergens.